 Under the terms of our electoral agreement with the Labour Party, Co-operative Party candidates must also be members of, and selected by their local Labour Party in order to stand for election.

-As part of the programme, if selected for a Labour seat then your details will be forward to your local Co-op Party who make the decision about whether to endorse you.
-The national party will inform you of this decision and whether you can officially stand as a Labour & Co-operative Party candidate.
+As part of the programme, if selected for the Labour Party Panel or selected for a Labour seat then your details will be forward to your local Co-operative Party who make the decision about whether to endorse you.
+The national party will inform you of this decision by email and whether you can officially stand as a Labour & Co-operative Party candidate

-The best thing is to sign them up, but if not, under our electoral agreement all the on the ballot paper candidates in a multi-member ward must have the same description i.e. all ‘Labour’ or all ‘Labour & Co-operative’.
+The best thing is to sign them up to be Co-operative too!
+But if not, under our electoral agreement all the candidates on the ballot paper in a multi-member ward must have the same description i.e. all ‘Labour’ or all ‘Labour & Co-operative’.

 Candidates who have been endorsed as a Co-operative candidate but can’t have it on the ballot paper as their colleagues aren’t Co-operative Party candidates are called ‘supported’ candidates.